Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Introduction

 Motivated by these successes, recent efforts have begun to explore the extension of VQ to graphs for scalable and versatile graph tokenization.
 First, discretizing graphs into VQ tokens enables compact graph compression, substantially reducing the memory and computation overhead during inference~\cite{yang2023vqgraph, luo2024nodeid}.
 Second, VQ provides a natural mechanism for abstracting structural patterns into a reusable token vocabulary, analogous to the language tokens used in Large Language Models (LLMs), and offers a promising pathway toward Graph Foundation Models (GFMs)~\cite{wang2024gft}.
 Third, VQ allows graphs to be serialized into token sequences, enabling sequence-based modeling with standard Transformer architectures that are widely adopted in NLP and vision, and eliminating the need for handcrafted inductive biases that are typically required in Graph Transformers~\cite{wang2025learning}.

-\myparagraph{Observations} Similar to VQ models in the vision and language domains, which are typically trained to reconstruct input samples, Graph VQ is also trained with reconstruction objectives, i.e., node feature and link reconstruction.
-Nevertheless, through our empirical study, we observe that \textbf{codebook collapse} consistently occurs during the training, even when applying mitigation strategies that are commonly used in other domains.
+Similar to VQ models in the vision and language domains, which are typically trained to reconstruct input samples jointly with encoders~\cite{navaneet2024compgs,deng2024autoregressive}, Graph VQ is likewise trained jointly trained with Graph Neural Networks (GNNs) under graph reconstruction objectives, including both node feature and edge reconstruction.
+Nevertheless, through our empirical study, we observe that \textbf{codebook collapse} consistently occurs, even when applying mitigation strategies that are commonly used in other domains.
 This refers to the phenomenon where most inputs are mapped to only a few codewords, leaving the majority underutilized~\cite{zhu2024softassign, zhang2023VQimage}.
-As a result, only a limited number of tokens can be utilized during inference, leading to overly coarse representations and significant degradation in performance.
-However, prior work focuses primarily on the performance of downstream tasks, without addressing this critical problem in the first place.
-This naturally leads to a central question: \textit{What are the root causes that make Graph VQ more prone to collapse?}
+As a result, only a limited number of tokens can be utilized during inference, leading to overly coarse representations and degradation in task performance.
+However, prior work focuses only on the performance of downstream tasks, without addressing this critical problem in the first place~\cite{wang2024gft,zeng2025hgvq,yang2023vqgraph}.
+This consistent underutilization naturally raises a central question: \textit{What makes Graph VQ more prone to collapse?}

-\myparagraph{Challenges} To answer this question, we investigate the phenomenon from both empirical and theoretical perspectives.
-Empirically, we find that the severity of collapse is correlated with typical graph properties such as structural and feature redundancy, indicating that inherent characteristics of graph data can aggravate the issue.
-Based on this observation, we theoretically identify two underlying factors: (1) early assignment imbalances caused by similar features and local structures; and (2) self-reinforcing training dynamics in VQ models, where frequently assigned codewords receive more updates and become increasingly dominant, while rarely selected ones remain inactive.
-This amplifies assignment imbalances and ultimately leads to collapse.
+To answer this question, we diagnose the collapse from both \textit{data} and \textit{optimization} perspectives.
+From the data perspective, we find that the severity of collapse is associated with typical graph properties such as feature redundancy and connectivity density.
+In particular, graphs with higher feature redundancy and denser connectivity are linked to more severe collapse, suggesting that intrinsic properties of graph data can exacerbate the issue.
+From the optimization perspective, we analyze the training dynamics of deterministic VQ and show that hard assignment induces a self-reinforcing feedback loop: frequently selected codewords receive more updates and become increasingly dominant, while rarely selected ones remain inactive, which limits utilization exploration and ultimately drives the system toward collapse.